-9.1 Loan pass books in regional languages may be issued to the SHGs which may contain all the details of the loans disbursed to them and the terms and conditions applicable to the loan sanctioned.
+9.1 Loan pass books or statement of accounts in regional languages may be issued to the SHGs which may contain all the details of the loans disbursed to them and the terms and conditions applicable to the loan sanctioned.
 The passbook should be updated with every transaction made by the SHGs.
 At the time of documentation and disbursement of loan, it is advisable to clearly explain the terms and conditions as part of financial literacy.